reproto/reproto/README.md

 [![Build Status](https://travis-ci.org/reproto/reproto.svg?branch=master)](https://travis-ci.org/reproto/reproto)
 [![crates.io](https://img.shields.io/crates/v/reproto.svg)](https://crates.io/crates/reproto)

 The ReProto project is a language-neutral protocol specification, aimed towards describing and generating code for handling messages exchanged through JSON-based APIs.

 See [Specification][spec] for details on what the syntax of `.reproto` files is.
-See [Examples][examples] for some example API specifications.
+See [Integreation Tests][it] for some examples of protocol specifications.

 **Note:** This project is in an Alpha-stage.
+Things will change a lot.

 [spec]: /doc/spec.md
 [examples]: /examples
+[it]: /it

 # Examples